-Circulating tumour DNA (ctDNA)
+Circulating tumor DNA (ctDNA)

-ctDNA levels may also be tested. ctDNA are small pieces of DNA released from tumour cells that make their way into the bloodstream. ctDNA is a sensitive test that helps determine if you have any tumours in your body-even if the tumours are not visible on scans (a state known as no evidence of disease).
+ctDNA levels may also be tested. ctDNA are small pieces of DNA released from tumor cells that make their way into the bloodstream. ctDNA is a sensitive test that helps determine if you have any tumors in your body-even if the tumors are not visible on scans (a state known as no evidence of disease).
 This remains an experimental test in melanoma and is currently not widely used to guide treatment decisions or monitoring.